mrocklin/thesis/matrix-compilation.md

 At the top of this tree is the trivial identity computation which computes the desired outputs given those same outputs as inputs.
 At the bottom of this tree are computations whose inputs are not decomposable by any of our patterns.
 In particular, some of these leaf computation have inputs that are all atoms; we call these leaves valid.

-In principle this tree can be very large which negates the possibility of exhaustive search in the general case.
-Additionally some branches of this tree may contain dead-ends (we may not be able to find a valid all-inputs-are-atoms leaf within a subtree.)
+In principle this tree can be very large negating the possibility of exhaustive search in the general case.
+Additionally some branches of this tree may contain dead-ends requiring back-tracking (we may not be able to find a valid all-inputs-are-atoms leaf within a subtree.)
 We desire an algorithm to efficiently find a valid and high-quality leaf of this tree.

 This problem matches the abstract version in section \ref{sec:search} on algorithmic search.
-In that section we discussed algorithms to search a tree given the following interface functions:
+In that section we discussed the declarative definition and applicaiton of rewrite rules and algorithms to search a decision tree given the following interface:

-    children  ::  node -> [node]
-    objective ::  node -> score
+    children  ::  node -> list of nodes objective ::  node -> score
     isvalid   ::  node -> bool

+In this section we implement a concrete version.
+We provide a set of transformation patterns and implementations of the search interface functions.

-In sections \ref{sec:matrix-patterns} we will describe transformations declaratively in `SymPy` and `computations`.
-In section \ref{sec:matrix-children} we will use these transformations and `LogPy` to define the `children` function.
+In section \ref{sec:matrix-patterns} we describe transformations declaratively in `SymPy` and `computations`.
+In section \ref{sec:matrix-children} we use these transformations and `LogPy` to define the `children` function.
 In section \ref{sec:matrix-objective} we discuss a simple and effective objective functions on intermediate computations.
 In section \ref{sec:matrix-isvalid} we quickly define a validity function.
-In section \ref{sec:matrix-search} we reproduce a simple greedy search  with backtracking first encountered in section \ref{sec:search}.
+In section \ref{sec:matrix-search} we reproduce a function for simple greedy search with backtracking first encountered in section \ref{sec:search}.
 Finally in section \ref{sec:matrix-compilation-compile} we produce our final code.

 We reinforce that this is the entirety of the solution for the particular problem of automated search of dense linear algebra algorithms.
-All other intelligence is distributed to the appropriate general purpose package.
+All other intelligence is distributed to the appropriate application agnostic package.

 ### Compute Patterns